DMARC: Foundational Ransomware Defense

 The Cybersecurity and Infrastructure Security Agency (CISA) defines ransomware as a type of malware “cyber actors use to deny access to systems or data.
 The malicious cyber actor holds systems or data hostage until the ransom is paid.
 After the initial infection, the ransomware attempts to spread to shared storage drives and other accessible systems.
 If the demands are not met, the system or encrypted data remains unavailable, or data may be deleted.”

 Since the first exploit in 1989, ransomware attacks have unfortunately grown to become headlines we see all-too-often, whether it’s an educational institution, healthcare, or an essential service or infrastructure organization.
 That ransomware has such significant payouts means that cybercriminals have fine-tuned their tactics and discovered ways to capitalize on system and human vulnerabilities.

 The malicious software has reached a level of maturity that has led bad actors to adopt Ransomware-as-a-Service (RaaS) as a business model on the dark web.
 Cybercriminals lacking development and technical knowledge can surf the dark web and subscribe to RaaS.
 The rise of crypto currencies has also made it easier for cybercriminals to be paid and to make away with untraceable ransomware payments.
 Add to that a safe space some countries afford for ransomware operations and you have ideal conditions for ransomware to abound.

 That’s why we’re seeing the highest reported number of worldwide ransomware attacks.
-In Percentage of organizations victimized by ransomware attacks worldwide from 2018 to 2021, Statistica reports that 68.5 percent of organizations in their study sample succumbed to a ransomware attack—the highest number on record.
+Statistica reports that as of 2023, over 72 percent of organizations in their study sample succumbed to a ransomware attack—the highest number on record.
 Historically, over half of the organizations surveyed say they have been the subject of a ransomware attack.